 Ducal Palace of Modena

-We stopped off at Modena’s Museum where old roman burial slabs, statues, and tombs stand beneath the verandahs.
-It’s quite amazing that there’s so many artefacts outside the doors which are free to look at.
+We stopped off at Modena’s Museum where old Roman burial slabs, statues, and tombs stand beneath the verandahs.
+It’s quite amazing that there are so many artefacts outside the doors which are free to look at.

-Interestingly Modenas oldest tree a plane tree, which was not far drom the museum, was a talking point.
+Interestingly Modenas oldest tree a plane tree, which was not far from the museum, was a talking point.
 Often overlooked by locals the tree served as a place for discussions.
-In both men’s countries the old trees were places for people to sit and discuss politics.
+In both men’s countries, the old trees were places for people to sit and discuss politics.
 They were quite important meeting places.
 These days old men meet to chat and play checkers under the old trees.